aetperf/aetperf.github.io/_posts/2023-03-30-TPC-H-benchmark-of-Hyper,-DuckDB-and-Datafusion-on-Parquet-files.md

     value DESC;
 ```

-Also, we used another version with double quotes for the Hyper engine.
+Also, we used another version with double quotes around table names for the Hyper engine.
 For example, here is the first query:

 ```sql
 SELECT